 During the conception phase of the mechanism, we consulted with international organisations, foundations, social organisations, universities, and mining companies, such as the Organisation for Economic Co-operation and Development (OECD), the International Finance Corporation (IFC), the World Bank (WB), the Ford Foundation, the World Wildlife Fund (WWF), Accountability Counsel, the Catholic University of Valparaíso in Chile, Huayou Cobalt, Zijin Mining and others, which provided useful inspiration for structure the design of the mechanism.
-During the consultation period, feedback was received from members of the Responsible Critical Mineral Initiative (RCI) and many other companies in the mineral value chain, and the Rainforest Foundation, Accountability Counsel, Inclusive Development International, SOMO, Saferworld, Latinoamérica Sustentable (LAS), Fundación Ambiente y Recursos Naturales (FARN), Brics Policy Center (BPC), Sustentarse, CooperAcción provided valuable input into the design of the structure and procedures of this mechanism.
-The China Chamber of Commerce of Metals, Minerals & Chemicals Importers & Exporters (CCCMC), the CHINA-UK Collaboration on International Forest Investment and Trade (InFIT) Programme, and Global Witness have provided expertise support and resources throughout the development cycle of the mechanism.
+During the consultation period, feedback was received from companies in the mineral value chain, and the Rainforest Foundation, Accountability Counsel, Inclusive Development International, SOMO, Saferworld, Latinoamérica Sustentable (LAS), Fundación Ambiente y Recursos Naturales (FARN), Brics Policy Center (BPC), Sustentarse, CooperAcción provided valuable input into the design of the structure and procedures of this mechanism.
+China Chamber of Commerce of Metals, Minerals & Chemicals Importers & Exporters (CCCMC), CHINA-UK Collaboration on International Forest Investment and Trade (InFIT) Programme, and Global Witness have provided expertise support and resources throughout the development cycle of the mechanism.
 We thank these organisations for supporting the development of this mechanism.